Sliding Speed Influences Electrovibration-Induced Finger Friction Dynamics on Touchscreens: Results

 \subsection{Influence of skin mechanics on finger-display interaction}

-As a final analysis step, we performed a Pearson's correlation analysis between the finger-display interaction parameters (the gain, $K$, and cutoff frequency, $\omega_o$) and the finger mechanical response parameters (the moving mass, $m$, damping, $b$, and stiffness, $k$) for all the sliding speeds and force, as shown in Figure~\ref{fig: corr_plot}.
-The results indicate that gain significantly decreased with an increase in finger moving mass, and increased with an increase in finger damping.
-Similarly, the cutoff frequency significantly increased with higher finger moving mass and finger stiffness.
+Finally, we performed a Spearman's correlation~\cite{mukaka2012guide} analysis between the finger-display interaction parameters (the gain, $K$, and cutoff frequency, $\omega_o$) and the finger mechanical response parameters (the moving mass, $m$, damping, $b$, and stiffness, $k$) across all sliding speeds and force, as shown in Figure~\ref{fig: corr_plot}.
+The results indicate that the gain decreased with increasing finger moving mass, and increased with increasing finger damping.
+Similarly, the cutoff frequency increased with higher finger moving mass.
+Among all parameter pairs, only the cutoff frequency and finger stiffness exhibited a low positive correlation ($r = 0.34, p = 2.8 \times 10^{-8}$, see Figure~\ref{fig: corr_plot_wk}).
+Furthermore, seven out of ten participants showed a correlation greater than 0.52 ($p < 0.009$)between their finger stiffness and cutoff frequency.